-With the risk of sounding negative, the words “easier said than done” are the probably the most relevant.
+With the risk of sounding negative, the words “easier said than done” are probably the most relevant.
 There isn’t a series of “How to” steps that tell you how to be more authentic.
 It’s a process.

 To get you started, there is a new assessment tool that will tell you where you stand on the path to wholehearted living.
 It’s enlightening.
 I spend a year whittling my value list down to two guiding values as recommended by Brené and living into them.
 It was a transformative process so I expected to “do better” on the wholehearted living assessment.

-There is no such thing as better.
+However, there is no such thing as better.
 The assessment establishes a benchmark so that you understand your starting point.

 Integrating the learnings into your life